kolkhis/lac/src/contributing.md

-Contributors who elect to contribute through the command line will need to verify their identities before their commits can be accepted. **This step is not required if contributors will be making changes via GitHub.com itself** as by logging in and contributing to workflows GitHub will inherently verify actions made by such accounts as they reside within the GitHub ecosystem.
+Contributors who elect to contribute through the command line will need to verify their identities before their commits can be accepted. **This step is not required if contributors will be submitting changes via GitHub.com itself** since users will have verified their identities with GitHub's own verification process.

-**Individuals contributing via command line will need to sign their commits through SSH**.
+**To reiterate, individuals contributing via command line will need to sign their commits through SSH**.
 Signing GitHub commits helps ProLUG validate incoming commits from trusted contributors that reside outside the GitHub ecosystem.
-It can be quite trivial to impersonate users on GitHub and it is in the best interest of those involved to observe this security practice.
+It can be quite trivial to impersonate users on GitHub and it is in the best interest of the project and contributors to observe this security practice.

+It should also be noted that GitHub supplies tools like [GitHub CLI](https://cli.github.com/) that abstract away the process of signing and verifying commits from the command line.
+GitHub provides a `gh auth login` function to facilitate the procedure which contributors can employ without the necessary changes suggested below.

+To Sign your Git Commits with SSH:

 Generate an SSH key pair if you don't have one: